sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Defect:
 TabConfiguraton's save complete action is not disabling save cancel buttons

+Defect:
+Validate Calculation method, and Asr in generate prayer

 ✅ Defect:
 Reset prayer values are not getting saved.
 Solution: On finish update TabPrayer's PrayerConfig